mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

     - If you encounter a warning about a missing C++ compiler you need to install the C++ extension from your distro's package manager (Ubuntu: g++, RHEL/Fedora: gcc-g++)
 ##### Windows 10
 - Download the latest package from [here](https://github.com/facebook/watchman/releases/tag/v2020.07.27.00).
-Note that it's currently beta.
+Note that it's currently Beta.
 #### Install ```react-native-cli``` tools

 Use ``npm`` to install [React Native CLI Tools](https://github.com/react-native-community/cli#react-native-cli) globally (minimum required version is 2.0.1).